 You know the feelings and physical reactions to anger: heart beating faster, fists clenching, teeth grinding, and a cloud of enraged thinking.

 With a regular meditation practice, it’s possible to not succumb to these feelings and physical reactions every time something happens that you might have an emotional response to.
+Meditation is a great tool for anger management.

 Science backs this up, too.
 Meditation practitioners weren’t emotionally reactive to situations that would have previously made them angry.